SourceDiver42/plyoung.github.io/pages/blox/blox-variables.md

 These variables are identified by the _{x}_ icon.
 They are added to a GameObject via menu: `Component > Blox > Object Variables`.

 You will note that the Variable Block changes when working with Object Variables.
 It requires additional information, the GameObject which has the ObjectVariables component from where to get the named variable.
-It defaults to `self: GameObject`, meaning the GameObject on which this Blox is currently running but you can change this to another GameObject if needed.
+It defaults to `self: GameObject`, meaning the GameObject on which this Blox is currently running but you can change this to another GameObject or Block which will return a GameObject, if needed.

 ![](img/blox/07.png)